 To date Whitefish has built 13.6 miles of shared use bike and pedestrian paths, and three bike/pedestrian bridges.
 In addition, there are two miles of bike lanes on City streets and 41 miles of sidewalks.
-Bike and pedestrian facilities contribute to a more livable community, attract tourists, and increase property values.
-Additionally, walkable and bikeable communities have a number of health benefits.

 A cyclist cruises alongside the Whitefish River on the BNSF Railway Loop.
 PHOTO: Connect Whitefish